The limit of the Yang-Mills flow on semi-stable bundles: Introduction

 \section{Introduction}

 The purpose of this paper is to investigate the limiting properties of the Yang-Mills flow in the case where the flow does not converge.
 Given a holomorphic vector bundle $E$ over a compact K\"ahler manifold $X$, the Yang-Mills flow provides a heat flow approach to the Hermitian-Einstein problem, which was first solved in the case of curves by Narasimhan and Seshadri $\cite{NS}$, by Donaldson for algebraic surfaces $\cite{Don1}$, and then by Uhlenbeck and Yau for arbitrary dimension $\cite{UY}$.
 While Uhlenbeck and Yau used the elliptic approach of the method of continuity, Donaldson introduced a heat flow related to the Yang-Mills flow, and showed convergence of the flow is equivalent to an algebraic stability condition.
-This heat flow approach has been extended to various other settings, most notably to higher dimensional algebraic manifolds by Donaldson $\cite{Don2}$, to Higgs bundles by Simpson $\cite{Simp}$, and to reflexive sheaves by Bando-Siu $\cite{BaS}$, as well as in an exposition by Siu for all dimensions in $\cite{Siu}$.
-We say $E$ is stable (in the sense of Mumford-Takemoto) if for every proper coherent subsheaf ${\cal F}\subset E$, \be \frac{deg({\cal F})}{rk({\cal F})}<\frac{deg(E)}{rk(E)}.\nonumber \ee In the stable case, the the flow converges to a Hermitian-Einsten metric on $E$.
+This heat flow approach has been extended to various other settings, most notably to higher dimensional algebraic manifolds by Donaldson $\cite{Don2}$, to Higgs bundles by Simpson $\cite{Simp}$, and to reflexive sheaves by Bando-Siu $\cite{BaS}$.
+The latter two proofs require the $C^0$ estimate proven in $\cite{UY}$.
+There is also an exposition of the heat flow proof by Siu for all dimensions in $\cite{Siu}$.
+We say $E$ is stable (in the sense of Mumford-Takemoto) if for every proper coherent torsion-free subsheaf ${\cal F}\subset E$, \be \frac{deg({\cal F})}{rk({\cal F})}<\frac{deg(E)}{rk(E)}.\nonumber \ee In the stable case, the flow converges to a Hermitian-Einsten metric on $E$.
 While this theorem is extremely powerful and useful, it leaves open many interesting questions about what happens when the flow does not converge smoothly on all of $X$.

 In the case where $E$ is not stable and $X$ is a K\"ahler surface, the convergence properties of the flow have been addressed by Daskalopoulos and Wentworth in $\cite{DW}$ and $\cite{DW2}$.
 They prove that away from from an analytic bubbling set and along a subsequence, the Yang-Mills flow converges to a limiting connection on the stable quotients of the graded Harder-Narasimhan-Seshadri filtration of $E$.
 We denote this direct sum of quotients as $Gr^{hns}(E)$, and the induced limiting connection on each stable quotient is smooth and Hermitian-Einstein.
 Furthermore, Daskalopoulos and Wentworth identified the bubbling set as being equal to the singular set of the torsion-free sheaf $Gr^{hns}(E)$, and were able to prove that the limiting bundle on which the flow converges is isomorphic to $Gr^{hns}(E)^{**}$, verifying a conjecture of Bando and Siu in this setting.